ianbruce/todo/README.md

 An API to create, read, and update todo lists.

+## Liberties taken

+- I didn't implement a skip feature for the searchable GET lists request, just a limit parameter

 ## Structure

 In the tradition of idiomatic Go, orthogonal concerns for REST APIs will be split into separate packages.
 The service will consist of: